claws/claws.github.com/_posts/2012-03-03-jekyll_post_excerpts_plugin_and_also_without_a_plugin_for_use_on_github_pages.md

 ---
 layout: post
-title: "Jekyll Post Excerpts Plugin and without a plugin on Github pages"
+title: "Jekyll Post Excerpts Plugin And Also Without A Plugin For use On Github pages"
 tags:
 - blog
 meta-description: "Creating a post excerpt filter plugin for Jekyll and the same functionality for use on Github pages without a plugin"